ddcovery/ddinject-js/README.md

 * Dependency Cycles detection.
 * Direct deps access to consumers (in a very "protected" but simple way)

-And it's possible with few lines of code to add more and more powerful functionalites lie:
+And it's possible with few lines of code to add more and more powerful functionalites like:
 * Containers that "inherites" other "base" containers.
 * Loading/registering module files directly (.load("./controllers/CustomersCtrl") or .loadAll("./controllers") )